 1. Salt Water

 Salt water alleviates the irritation that accompanies a runny nose.
 It helps to clear the nasal passages thins the mucus.
+It helps both sore throat and runny nose at the same time.

 - Mix 1/2 teaspoon of table salt with 2 cups of warm water (distilled).